tbknl/specified/README.md

 * `ValidationError`: The error class for validation errors thrown by the types and constraints.
 	 - `err.generateReportJson()`: Generate a JSON report of the error details.
+	 - `err.generateErrorPathList()`: Generate a list of paths into the data which failed verification.

 ### Schema